 - People who have had multiple or anonymous sex partners in the last 2 weeks.

 - Laboratory and healthcare workers.

 - People who have had contact with someone who has monkeypox.

-These vaccines are being used as post-exposure prophylaxis (PEP) within 4 days after exposure, post-exposure prophylaxis (PEP)++ for those with high risk factors that make them more likely to get monkeypox, and pre-exposure prophylaxis (PrEP) for those with high risk for exposure.
+These vaccines are being used as post-exposure prophylaxis (PEP) within 4 days after exposure, post-exposure prophylaxis (PEP)++ for those with high risk factors that make them more likely to get mpox, and pre-exposure prophylaxis (PrEP) for those with high risk for exposure.
 There is currently limited supply of these vaccines, so if you are in one of these categories and/or may have been exposed, please contact your healthcare provider.

 If you have been exposed to mpox virus or have any symptoms, please contact your healthcare provider as soon as possible as there is treatment available.